-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lexington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lexington is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Lexington who work in office and administrative support (12.08%), sales jobs (11.28%), and maintenance occupations (8.29%).
+Unlike some cities, Lexington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lexington are a mix of both white- and blue-collar jobs.
+Overall, Lexington is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Lexington who work in sales jobs (13.15%), office and administrative support (9.07%), and maintenance occupations (8.28%).

-The per capita income in Lexington in 2010 was $18,421, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,684 for a family of four.
+The per capita income in Lexington in 2018 was $18,840, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $75,360 for a family of four.
 However, Lexington contains both very wealthy and poor people as well.

 Lexington is a very ethnically-diverse city.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Native American.
 Lexington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.77% of the city’s residents.
-Important ancestries of people in Lexington include English, German, Dutch, and Scottish.
+People of Hispanic or Latino origin account for 11.40% of the city’s residents.
+Important ancestries of people in Lexington include Irish, German, English, French, and French Canadian.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Italian.